lino-framework/book/docs/admin/linod.rst

 - Restart :program:`supervisord`::

-    $ sudo service supervisord restart
+    $ sudo service supervisor restart

-- Have a look at the log files in :file:`/var/log/supervisord`.
+- Have a look at the log files in :file:`/var/log/supervisor`.